araminian/networking-in-go/chapter13/README.md

 Let’s instead assume you want to log something a bit more humanreadable, yet that has structure.
 Zap includes a console encoder that’s essentially a drop-in replacement for its JSON encoder.

 Checkout the `console.go` file for the example.

+### Logging with Different Outputs and Encodings

+Zap includes useful functions that allow you to **concurrently log to different outputs, using different encodings, at different log levels.**

+Checkout the `concurrent.go` file for the example, it creates a logger that writes JSON to a log file and console encoding to standard output.
+The logger writes only the debug log entries to the console.

+### Sampling Log Entries